Image via Canva

 One race is for the three at Large City Councillor seats and the other for the Ward 6 council seat.

-In the at Large race, two incumbents, four newbies, a former at Large Councillor, and someone who previously lost a bid for a ward councillor seat are seeking to make the cut to be on November’s general election ballot.
+In the at Large race, two incumbents, four newbies, a former at Large Councillor, and someone who previously lost a bid for a ward councillor seat are seeking to make the cut to be among the six on November’s general election ballot.

 Vote early, vote often — the true Quincy Way!